vaporif/csharp-seedwork/README.md

 Currently there's one simple example showing monolithic app with GraphQl as Api layer.

+As this is a cutout refactoring of existing project in production it's currently under construction.

 TODO:
 Add Microservice example
 Add Custom OpenId Provider via OpenIdDict